blefloch/latex-unravel/README.md

 Some parts of TeX are not covered.
 In particular, category codes are fixed for the whole argument of `\unravel` when it is read.

-This package requires up-to-date versions of the `l3kernel`, `l3packages` and `l3experimental` bundles.

 The package is extracted by running `pdflatex unravel.ins`.
 For the documentation, run `pdflatex unravel.dtx` twice.